 We understand that there is a difference between shareholder value and stakeholder interests - sometimes it is more important to do the right thing!
 With Greenburgh & Co you retain advisers that understand the sector, it's drivers and limitations, and you have representatives who are on your side.
 Read our testimonials and reviews!

 Mark has worked in or around the public sector for the past 25 years, first at a County Council and then as a partner in an international law firm.
 He led the public sector group and managed the client relationships for Central and Local Government, Housing Associations, Universities and Social Care providers, an income stream of over £20m.
-Mark is a Fellow of the Royal Society of Arts, Independent Member of the City of London Corporation's Standards Committee and member of the City of London Law Society Employment Law Committee.
+Mark is a Fellow of the Royal Society of Arts and a member of the City of London Law Society Employment Law Committee.
+He has served as a member of a Government appointed QUANGO on local government excellence and as an Independent member of the City of London Corporation Standards Committee

 Mark’s experience covers all aspects of public sector employment law and governance - he has particularly focussed on whistle-blowing and corporate governance investigations, including the recent two-year review of employee culpability for the Rotherham Child Sexual Exploitation scandal, a major property/member misconduct investigation in Sandwell, and various misconduct in public office cases including for Liverpool, Doncaster, Isle of Wight and Lincolnshire.
 As a trusted advisor within the sector Mark is often called in when calamity strikes, this has included Grenfell Tower; Sheffield City Council (Hillsborough Stadium Inquest), research misconduct cases for a leading academic institution, whistle-blowing for a FTSE 250 listed company, discrimination allegations in the Police Service, paedophilia allegations against a chief fire officer, bullying and sexual harassment in the charitable sector, and numerous misconduct, disciplinaries, grievances, trade union disputes, performance management issues, board room disputes, vice chancellors' pay and conditions, workforce reform, equal pay, gender pay-gap reporting, redundancy schemes, policies and handbooks, corporate transactions, out-sourcing, in-sourcing and subsequent generation transfers, restrictive covenants and judicial review litigation in the high court; Freedom of Information and data privacy issues, establishing mutual and not for profit companies, probity and governance issues.